amis-erc20/amisdex/help/depositing-tokens-and-selling-using-myetherwallet.md

 Step 1 of the Deposit OMG form shows the "current approved amount" as zero.
 We're going to deposit 10 OMG, so we need to enter 10 in the new approved amount and click Approve.

-When you click 'Approve', UbiTok.io will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page.
+When you click 'Approve', KIWI Exchange will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page.

-For security, UbiTok.io won't make transactions for you - you'll need to go to copy-and-paste the details (address, amount, gas and data) into MyEtherWallet, then generate and send the transaction in MyEtherWallet.
+For security, KIWI Exchange won't make transactions for you - you'll need to go to copy-and-paste the details (address, amount, gas and data) into MyEtherWallet, then generate and send the transaction in MyEtherWallet.

 Make sure to include the "Data" - you might need to click "+ Advanced: Add Data" in MyEtherWallet.